 Port Manatee.
 Until 2008, most of the supply sources for the Gulfstream pipeline were offshore, but new pipeline interconnects by Gulfstream have increased the supply of on-shore originating gas supply.
-Lakeland Electric is also connected to and has purchased firm transportation rights in this pipeline to provide a second source of natural gas while giving access to additional gas suppliers.
-Also, this second pipeline reduces the risk of interruption of the gas supply.
+Lakeland Electric is also connected to and has purchased firm transportation rights in this pipeline to provide a second source of natural gas while giving additional gas supplier option.
+Again, this second pipeline reduces the risk of interruption of the gas supply.
 Gulfstream transportation rates are under the jurisdiction of the Federal Energy Regulatory Commission and the City has three contracts for fixed volumes each month.
-These contracts are in effect through May 2022 and December 2027, and May 2037.
+These contracts are in effect through December 2027, May 2037, and May 2047.